bitcointranscripts/bitcointranscripts/bitcoinplusplus/2025-berlin/scaling-lightning-panel-lightning++-berlin-2025.md

 Speaker 3: 00:15:46

 I want to answer...
-You graduated wallets like Evan is building.
+You graduated wallets like Evan is building.s

 Speaker 1: 00:15:49